Azure-Samples/blockchain/blockchain-workbench/iot-integration-samples/ConfigureIoTDemo.md

 Configure the Service Bus action to use the connection pointed at the Service Bus in the Blockchain Workshop deployment.

-Set the “Queue/Topic” property to activityhub
+Set the “Queue/Topic” property to ingressQueue

 Set the SessionId property to RequestId